-Resonant mass measurement is a technique used in an innovative way by Archimedes to detect and count sub visible and submicron particles in a sample, and to measure their size and mass and distributions of size and mass.
+Resonant mass measurement is a technique used in an innovative way by Archimedes to detect and count sub visible and submicron particles in a sample, and to measure their size, mass and sample concentration.
 At the heart of Archimedes is a MEMS (micro Electro-Mechanical Systems) sensor, containing a resonating cantilever with a microfluidic channel embedded in its surface.
-When a particle of between 50nm - 5µm flows through the fluidic channel, it alters the resonating frequency of the cantilever which indicates the buoyant mass, and also the dry mass and size of the particle.
+When a particle of between 60nm - 5µm flows through the fluidic channel, it alters the resonating frequency of the cantilever which indicates the buoyant mass, and also the dry mass and size of the particle.

-The sensor is also able to provide information on sample concentration, viscosity, density, and volume, and can detect and measure both negatively and positively buoyant particles within a sample.
-The detection of positively buoyant particles is extremely useful, for example, to distinguish between protein aggregates and contaminating silicone oil droplets in a biopharmaceutical formulation.
+The sensor is also able to provide information on sample viscosity, density, and volume, and can detect and measure both negatively and positively buoyant particles within a sample when 2 different material types are present.
+The detection of positively buoyant particles is extremely useful, for example, to distinguish between protein aggregates and contaminating silicone oil droplets in a biopharmaceutical formulation or to confirm the presence of bubbles in an ultrasound contrast agent formulation.

 The use of resonant mass measurement by the Archimedes offers the following advantages:

-- Quick, accurate, reproducible and reliable particle counting, and determination of particle mass and size in the 50nm - 5µm* range
+- Quick, accurate, reproducible and reliable particle counting, and determination of particle mass and size in the 60nm - 5µm* range.

 - Little or no sample preparation required.